 B. Pioglitazone (Actos)

-Pioglitazone (Actos) belong to the newer class of drugs, known as TZD (short for thiazolidinediones ).
-It reduces insulin resistance and is quite effective in treating patients with Polycystic Ovary Syndrome.
+Pioglitazone is quite effective in treating patients with Polycystic Ovary Syndrome.
 It also appears to reduce the risk for prediabetes, diabetes, and heart attack.

 In an outstanding study, pioglitazone (Actos) was added to Metformin in obese women with PCO syndrome who did not respond adequately to Metformin alone.
 Pioglitazone plus Metformin was found to be more effective in normalizing irregular menses.
 In addition, this combination was also more effective than Metformin alone in reducing insulin resistance, insulin level, glucose and DHEA-S (dehydroepiandrsterone –sulfate) and in raising HDL cholesterol.

-Alert: At the present time, metformin as well as pioglitazone are not approved by the FDA for the treatment of Polycystic Ovary Syndrome.
+Alert: Metformin as well as pioglitazone are not approved by the FDA for the treatment of Polycystic Ovary Syndrome.
 However, a number of endocrinologists are using these drugs to treat their patients with Polycystic Ovary Syndrome.

-The potential side-effects of metformin include nausea, abdominal pain, diarrhea, vitamin B12 deficiency and lactic acidosis.
+The potential side-effects of metformin include nausea, abdominal pain, diarrhea, vitamin B12 deficiency and rarely lactic acidosis (a life-threatening condition).

 The gastrointestinal side-effects can be minimized by starting at a small dose and increasing the dose slowly.